lisp-mirror/lqml/examples/clog-demo/readme.md

-*This example is outdated and not really useful anymore, sorry.*
+*This example has been updated in 2025 to CLOG version 2.2.*

 Try it